Frequently Asked Questions (FAQ's) re: Personal Plans

 It is a candid, written self-assessment of your leadership strengths and weaknesses, from which thoughtful next-steps are identified.
 Careful examination of NYS building- and district-level leadership standards will help you identify areas of personal strength or weakness.
 Next steps should address weaknesses/gaps, while building on strengths and aiming toward career goals.

 Primarily because they are written at different points of time in your development.
-You should be continually internalizing new learnings - - from additional coursework, from accumulating work experiences, and from your observations of educational leaders.
+You should be continually internalizing new learnings — from additional coursework, accumulating work experiences and your observations of educational leaders.
 These new learnings should shape your self-assessments over time.
 That is, at different points in the CAS program, your particular mix of strengths and weaknesses will vary, as will your insights and thoughts about the paths you see for your future.

 and weaknesses.
 Next steps should center on your proposed Internship duties and responsibilities.